ansys/pymapdl/doc/source/user_guide/mapdl.rst

 Note that running these commands with the :func:`mapdl.run() <ansys.mapdl.core.Mapdl.run>` method does not cause MAPDL to exit.
-However, it might raise runtime exceptions.
+However, it might raise exceptions.

 These MAPDL commands can also be executed using the :func:`mapdl.input() <ansys.mapdl.core.Mapdl.input>` method